jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 .# Abstract

 This document defines a new Registration Data Access Protocol (RDAP) extension, "geofeed1", for indicating that an RDAP server hosts geofeed URLs for its IP network objects.
-It also defines a new media type and link relation type for the associated link objects included in responses.
+It also defines a new media type and a new link relation type for the associated link objects included in responses.

 {mainmatter}